Trigger manifests

 Handler URI schemes

-Harn currently accepts three handler forms:
+Harn currently accepts these handler forms:

 • local function: handler = "on_event" or handler = "handlers::on_event"